fabric/fabric/docs/tutorial.rst

 convenient function for calling a local shell, most of these functions use the SSH protocol to interact with remote servers.

-Use of this API is relatively simple: set an :doc:`environment variable <env>` telling Fabric what server to talk to, and call the desired function or functions.
+Use of this API is relatively simple: set an :doc:`environment variable
+<usage/env>` telling Fabric what server to talk to, and call the desired
+function or functions.

 Here's an interactive Python session making use of the `~fabric.operations.run` function (which executes the given string in a remote shell and returns the